-Beyond my career in science, I have a long-standing interest in history, philosophy, language, theology, and how these interact in culture and the arts.
+Beyond my career in science, I have a long-standing interest in history, philosophy, language, theology, and how these interact with culture and the arts.
 This Personal section will link to themes along these lines in my writing and that of others.

-The great physicist Richard Feynman told in a 1963 talk how greatly he admired Christian ethics–the basis of action on love, the brotherhood of all people, the value of the individual.
-To him it complemented the scientific spirit of adventure as a great heritage of our civilization.
+The great physicist Richard Feynman told in a 1963 talk how greatly he admired Christian ethics–the basis of action on love, the brotherhood of all people, and the value of the individual.
+To him, it complemented the scientific spirit of adventure as a great heritage of our civilization.
 Feynman was honest enough to say that he did not see how to put “science” and “religion” together.
 But he posed a question to his listeners to find the inspiration to do so.
-You can read about what he said in my post on “The Feynman challenge.”
+You can read about what he said in my post on “The Feynman Challenge.“

-My writing or teaching on science, philosophy and theology:
+My writing or teaching on science, philosophy, and theology:

 Some highlighted articles: